 We all have different ways of thinking and perceiving the world around us.
 CBT suggests that our automatic thoughts, those that come to mind readily when we encounter a situation, are shaped by our core beliefs.
 I like to think of core beliefs as a pair of glasses through which we see the world.
-We all have a different pair and therefore different perceptions.
+We all have different pairs and therefore different perceptions.

 Core beliefs are the views that we hold about ourselves, the world, and others.
 These are influenced by various aspects of our life including our relationship with our caregivers, family values, the communities we have lived in, friends, education, culture, age, ethnicity, trauma history, and others.
 Human beings are so complex that all aspects of our lives play a role in the pair of glasses that are our core beliefs.

-Following these foundations would explain why two children getting a “C” have a different response and why this event will impact each child differently in the future.
+Following these foundations would explain why two children getting a “C” have different responses and why this event will impact each child differently in the future.
 The child that sees this as a growth opportunity is more likely to not ruminate on this memory.
 On the other hand, the child that sees it as a failure will likely remember this event and interpret it as proof of “I am a bad student” or “I am a failure.”

-In a way, when our glasses become darker or more negative, so will our perception and ultimately our rumination patterns affecting our emotions, increasing stress and lowering our self-esteem.
+In a way, when our glasses become darker or more negative, so will our perception and ultimately our rumination patterns affecting our emotions, increasing stress, and lowering our self-esteem.

-Rumination, anxiety, and OCD
+Rumination, Anxiety, and OCD

 As discussed, rumination can exacerbate symptoms of existing mental illness.
 Let’s explore what this looks like for those with anxiety and obsessive-compulsive disorder.

 First, let’s define this diagnosis.
-Generalized Anxiety Disorder (GAD) is characterized by anxious mood, excessive worry that is difficult to manage (even when the person tries to), impaired sleep, and impaired functioning (such as difficulties at work or in school).
+Generalized Anxiety Disorder (GAD) is characterized by an anxious mood, excessive worry that is difficult to manage (even when the person tries to), impaired sleep, and impaired functioning (such as difficulties at work or in school).

 Obsessive-Compulsive Disorder (OCD) is characterized by obsessive thinking patterns that cause emotional distress and lead the person to engage in compulsive behaviors.
 OCD is a big source of distress for the person because they have extreme difficulty not engaging in said compulsions.